IntelX86Assembly/VectorCalc/readme.txt

-First version of main brach V1.0:
+Version 1.1beta
 ***should not be used.

 To Run)
 $ python3 currentGui.py

 Description)
-This is the first main version that uses a gui and can plot vectors.
-This version while somewhat resembling what the final version may look like.
-This version is a mockup of the gui and misses some of the core features needed.
-Please download the most recent version.

-Classes Not Used)
-The plottest.py and Vector3D.py classes are not used here.
+This version has the functionality that the final product should have but is not stable and the gui is not complete.
+It can be thought of as a mock up that extends version1.0.
+The colored backgrounds here are the frames and are used for debugging.

 This version is to test the function of Tkinter and whether it can graph a single or multiple vectors